 TD Direct Investing is one of the brokerage platforms available to self-directed investors in Canada.
-You can use it to trade stocks, ETFs, mutual funds, and a variety of other investment securities.
+You can use it to trade stocks, ETFs, mutual funds, and various other investment securities.

-Trading fees and commission are not the only factors to consider when opening a brokerage account.
-You should also take a look at the available investment products, types of accounts, trading platform features, customer support, and more.
+Trading fees and commissions are not the only factors to consider when opening a brokerage account.
+You should also look at the available investment products, types of accounts, trading platform features, customer support, and more.

 TD Direct Investing Accounts